Health care can be a difficult puzzle. We work as one to put the pieces

 Our Mission

-The mission of the Planning Council is to (1) develop an infrastructure to maximize access and utilization of health and behavioral health services, (2) implement effective population health and public health strategies through real collaboration, and (3) leverage available resources and create community-focused solutions to assure improved health status for our residents.
+The mission of the Planning Council is to (1) develop an infrastructure to maximize access and utilization of health and behavioral health services, (2) implement effective population health and public health strategies through collaboration, and (3) leverage available resources and create community-focused solutions to assure improved health status for our residents.

 Our History